deep-chandr/burger-delicoso-react-app/README.md

 It is a burger builder app which lets user to customize their burger according to their need and order it than.

-install dependencies by npm install
+Install dependencies by npm install